Papers and records of lawyers and judges and their professional organizations.

 Stone, W[illia]m J[oel] (1848-1918), Letter, 1893, (C1517)

-To Geo.
+The collection contains correspondence to Geo.
 H. Lyons, Kansas City, MO, from Jefferson City, MO, May 12, 1893.
-Letter and clipping define Stone's position in the indebtedness case, Ninth National Bank of New York vs. St. Clair County, MO.
+The letter and clipping define Stone's position in the indebtedness case, Ninth National Bank of New York vs. St. Clair County, MO.
 Lyons and B.R.F.
 Copenhaver, St. Clair County court judge, were imprisoned for refusing to comply with writ of mandamus.

 Thompson, William, Papers, 1836 (C0432)